huggingface/text-embeddings-inference/docs/source/en/quick_tour.md

 After making sure that your hardware is supported, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) if you plan on utilizing GPUs.
-We also recommend using NVIDIA drivers with CUDA version 12.2 or higher.
+NVIDIA drivers on your device need to be compatible with CUDA version 12.2 or higher.

 Next, install Docker following their [installation instructions](https://docs.docker.com/get-docker/).